 If you don’t need or want to store your luggage, the seats have overhead compartments where you have enough room to store small-medium-sized bags or suitcases.
 Put them up top on the opposite side that you’re sitting on so you can keep an eye on your things.
 The last thing you want is for someone to slip by and grab your bag without you noticing.

 In areas closest to the border, everyone on board will be required to get off the bus for a passport and luggage check.
 Even if it means you’ll lose your seat, always take your luggage with you if you’re stepping off the bus – even for just a moment.
 Petty thieves will often ride back and forth on these buses, banking on you to leave your stuff there for a quick snatch and run.

-Tips to Stay Safe in Costa Rica
+Tips to Stay Safe as an Expat in Costa Rica

 Though traveling is generally safe regardless of the method, do pay attention when using public transport and especially take caution when using a taxi service.
 Only get into the car of a licensed taxi driver.
 If you’re not sure whether or not you’re dealing with a licensed taxi service, you can use Uber instead in certain areas, like San Jose and Tamarindo.
 The buses run all day and most of the night, and ignoring a few petty thieves preying on unsuspecting tourists, they’re pretty safe.

 If you’re using a car, you’ll just need to keep your items hidden and never put your belongings in the trunk of a car while people can see you.
 Put them there before you arrive and park – this will lessen the chance of a break-in.
 Keep a Spanish newspaper on your dash as well, it’ll help you look local – meaning likely nothing interesting on board.